wtsi-hgi/gatk-cwl-generator/README.md

 ## Limitations:

-- The parameter `annotation` (in, for example, [HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php#--annotation)) is specified to take in a string in the generated CWL file, not an enumeration of all the possible options
+- The parameter `annotation` (for example in [HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php#--annotation)) is specified to take in a string in the generated CWL file, not an enumeration of all the possible options
 - All parameters that you can pass to read filters that don't conflict with tool parameters are included and they are marked as optional and no default arguments are specified